DlutMedimgGroup/AnatomySketch-Software/AID/Operating Procedures of Annotation by Iterative Deep Learning.md

 # Operating Procedures of Annotation by Iterative Deep Learning

 Since 3D medical data labeling takes a lot of time, the problem of lack of labels is often encountered when training deep neural networks.
 This hinders the use of the excellent method of deep network to solve practical problems.
 This article introduces a method of iterative annotation and training using AnatomySketch (AS).
 The main process of this method includes (a) Annotate a small amount of data (for example, 5 cases) to train an initial network. (b) Use the initial network to segment more data to get their labels, although these labels may not be perfectly accurate. （c) Use AnatomySketch to correct these tags.
 Correction is easier than annotating from scratch, which reduces the workload. (d) Use a larger training set to train a better performance network.
 This process can continue until enough labels are obtained and a network with sufficient performance is trained.
+Sample data and models can be downloaded [here](https://1drv.ms/u/s!AiAogjEIFaXOgcM-sEa-0yiM1wZsfQ?e=Xema6Z).

 Tips: The minimum version of AnatomySketch is 1.1.